lukasz-duda/InMemoryGatewayDemo/README.md

-Example shows use case test using in memory gateway instead spy.
+Example shows use case test using in memory gateway instead of spy.